Rushigit1520/googleplaystore-EDA-analysis-bootstrap/README.md

 3. The codebase expects the raw dataset `googleplaystore (1).csv` to be present in the directory.
 4. Run all notebook cells systematically to parse the data, view the exploratory graphs, and train the Machine Learning models.

-## 💡 Key Business Insights
+##  Key Business Insights
 - **Category Dominance**: The "Family" and "Game" categories dominate the store in terms of raw volume, but have fierce competition.
 - **Rating Dynamics**: A large majority of apps fall between the 4.0 - 4.5 rating threshold.
 Extremely large apps sometimes suffer in ratings due to download friction.
 - **Pricing Strategy**: The overwhelming majority of the market is Free (monetized via ads/IAP).
 Paid apps must offer significant niche value to justify upfront costs.

-## 🤝 Note
+## Note
-This repository was built for analytical and educational purposes to synthesize public Google Play Store data.
+This repository was built by rushikesh  farakate for analytical and educational purposes to synthesize public Google Play Store data.
 The predictive models are meant as statistical baselines to inform data-driven app development strategies.